 You can then use this information to analyze where your business currently stands, what your strengths and weaknesses are, and what you need to improve as far as the client experience goes.

-Using the data you have so far, you can analyze your ecommerce customer journey based on certain psychological principles that drive sales.
+Using the data you have so far, you can analyze your buyer’s journey based on certain psychological principles that drive sales.

 Let’s look at the steps you need to do to maximize the information you’ve gathered and analyze your client journey.